slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

 > We hope our simple and effective approach will serve as a solid baseline and help ease future research in
 > instance-level recognition.
 Code will be made available.*

 Just this past week, the codebase for *Mask R-CNN* was [made public on GitHub](https://github.com/matterport/Mask_RCNN), and it generated [a bit of buzz on Reddit](https://www.reddit.com/r/MachineLearning/comments/7a7hm1/p_tensorflow_implementation_of_mask_rcnn_for/).
-Since I was in need of a pre-trained object detection model, I decided to take it for a test drive, and check out its segmentation performance too.
+Since I was in need of a pre-trained object detection model for work, I decided to take it for a test drive, and check out its segmentation performance too.

 ## Installation
 Installation was not exactly simple, but also not not *too* complicated.
 I started with the instructions on the GitHub page, but found I needed a bit more.
 I went through the steps generally as follows: